typst/packages/packages/preview/sunny-famnit/0.2.0/examples/example.typ

     en: ("",".phD"),
     ),
   somentor: none, // optional somentor, written in the same way as mentor
+  work_mentor: none, // optional work mentor can be written the same way as mentor

   naslov: "Naslov zaključne naloge",
   title: "Title of the final work",